bbeaird/phase-2-guide/week-1/lightning-talks.md

 ## Available Talks
 * What is a protocol?
-* What are the 4 rules of simple design?
 * What's the difference between ruby's standard library, core library, and gems?
-* What makes a good commit?
 * What is the params hash?
 * What is the request response cycle?
 * What is the different ways to use the css display property?